oybektoirov/Project-Euler/README.md

 Project-Euler
 =============

 This is my Euler repo.
-Each week I will be pushing a new solution.
+Every week I will be pushing a new solution.